jplehmann/timecalc/README.md

-x if out is less than in, infer PM unless merdiem was explicitly stated x replace the time with the normalized time so there is no confusion on what was selected x limit the precision on any number to 2 decimal places
+x if out is less than in, infer PM unless merdiem was explicitly stated x replace the time with the normalized time so there is no confusion on what was selected x limit the precision on any number to 2 decimal places x BDD spec tests with Jasmine x should return undefined for junk not 12am

 Todo
 ----
-Should allow checkbox to round to nearest .25
-When visiting the page, should be able to see directions: … When visiting the page, should be one row displayed at first After entering a valid row, another is added
+* When visiting the page, should be able to see directions: …
+* When visiting the page, should be one row displayed at first
+* After entering a valid row, another is added
-Should be able to click a button to clear to start over
+* Should be able to click a button to clear to start over

+* Should allow checkbox to round to nearest .25

 Misc
 ----
-BDD spec tests with Jasmine
+More cool UI interactions
+Style it
 Deploy to host environment (Heroku)
-Style the app
+Github for feedback -- how to allow comments?
+BDD-style acceptance testing
 Try knockout.js for UI interactions
-Github

 Low Priority